Koichi Togashi

-Koichi Togashi (冨樫 剛一, Togashi Kōichi) is a former Japanese football player and manager.
+Koichi Togashi (冨樫 剛一, Togashi Kōichi) is a former Japanese football player and manager he is the current manager of Japan U20.

 Playing career

 Togashi was born in Kanagawa Prefecture on July 15, 1971.
 He joined Yomiuri (later Verdy Kawasaki) from youth team in 1990.
 He could hardly play in the match.
 He moved to Yokohama Flügels in 1995.
-However he could hardly play in the match and he moved to Japan Football League club Consadole Sapporo.
+However, he could hardly play in the match, and he moved to Japan Football League club Consadole Sapporo.
 He played as center back and the club was promoted to J1 League end of 1997 season.
 He retired end of 1997 season.

 Coaching career

 After retirement, in 1998, Togashi started coaching career at Verdy Kawasaki (later Tokyo Verdy).
 In 2002, he moved to Consadole Sapporo.
 In 2003, he returned to Verdy.
 He mainly served as manager for youth team.
 In September 2014, top team manager Yasutoshi Miura was sacked and Togashi became a new manager as Miura successor.
 He managed the club until 2016.